Our Mission

 Board Chair

-Jack Gilroy is a dedicated organizer, educator, author, and playwright with a lifelong commitment to peace, social justice, and anti-war advocacy.
+Jack Gilroy is a decades-long justice organizer, educator, author, and playwright with a lifelong history of exposing the lies and cruelty of US militarism.
 A US military veteran, Jack co-founded Frutas!, a nonprofit supporting education, sustainable farming, and infrastructure in impoverished communities in Mexico.
-He has served as President of the Binghamton chapter of Veterans for Peace and as Chair of the Social Action Committee at the Broome County Council of Churches.
-As an educator in the US and Australia, Jack guided students in activism for nuclear disarmament, environmental protection, and anti-apartheid efforts, influencing policies and earning media recognition.
-A prolific writer, his works explore themes of conscience, war, and resistance.
-He has been honored with the 2024 Pax Christi Metro New York Award, the 2025 Veterans For Peace Howard Zinn Award, and the 2025 Peace Action NYS Teach Truth Educator Award.
+He has served as a creative register for the School of the Americas Watch, Veterans for Peace, Peace Action, Broome County, NY Council of Churches, and Pax Christi.
+As an educator in the US and Australia, Jack guided students in activism for nuclear disarmament, environmental protection, and anti-apartheid efforts, with his students influencing policies and earning media recognition.
+Jack explores themes of conscience, war, and resistance in his novels and widely published essays.
+He has been honored with the 2024 Pax Christi Metro New York Award, the 2025 Veterans For Peace Howard Zinn Award, the 2025 Peace Action NYS Teach Truth Educator Award, and is a candidate for the 2026 Pax Christi Teacher of the Year.

 • Nydia Leaf